 Stress destroys health and wellness.
 Our central nervous system is wired to signal approaching danger – We all have a fight or flight response.
 Under stress, the body may release stress hormones adrenaline and cortisol.
 This is a important mechanism to ensure the survival of the species – a reaction is a normal part of our existence.
 We simply need to recognize these reactions, and determine when urgency and danger are close at hand.
 Natural disasters, wars, and illness have created upheaval for mankind since ancient times.
 Modern day stress triggers include school, work, debt, marriage, birth, divorce, and death.

 A traditional foot reflexology session is a wonderful tool to combat stress.
 This is because a professional foot reflexologist will work on the reflexes for the endocrine system.
 This includes priority work on all of the endocrine gland reflexes – the pituitary gland reflexes, the thyroid gland reflexes and the adrenal gland reflexes.
-This could be helpful in regulating and adjusting the flow of hormones in the body.
+This could be helpful in regulating and adjusting the flow and balance of hormones in the body.
 During a reflexology session, work is also conducted on the reflexes of the central nervous system, which, would include work on the spinal vertebrae reflexes.
 This could help a client to relax with a tranquil sleep.
+Rest is an important element in maintaining wellness.
 Reflexology is beneficial in so many ways – work on the immune and lymphatic system reflexes might assist lymphatic drainage, and strengthen the immune system, while work on the digestive system reflexes could help to improve the digestive process.